As Seen In

 These explanation videos are provided for the Core MSA, MSA Schedules, and Client Handbook.
 Videos may be added for other documents if requested.

-Many MSPs offer an Initial Cybersecurity Risk Assessment service as part of their marketing and sales strategy.
-It is a great way to start the conversation about cybersecurity and demonstrate to the client why they need your services by showing them the concrete, tangible evidence of the current vulnerabilities in their IT network.
+Many MSPs offer an Initial Cybersecurity Risk Assessment or another “one off” standalone service (without an ongoing managed relationship) as part of their marketing and sales strategy.
+It is a great way to start the conversation about cybersecurity and demonstrate to the client why they need your services by showing them the concrete, tangible evidence of the current vulnerabilities in their IT network, or by demonstrating your skill as a service provider.

-This template was designed to help MSPs define the scope, pricing and liability limitations for Initial Risk Assessments without having to ask the client to sign a full MSA with all your service details and other clauses that don’t apply to this limited service.
+These templates are designed to help MSPs define the scope, pricing and liability limitations for Initial Risk Assessments or other standalone services, without having to ask the client to sign a full (lengthy) MSA with all your service details and other clauses that don’t apply to this limited service.

 BUSINESS ASSOCIATE AGREEMENT TEMPLATE